Expert Advice On Improving Your Home

 Frequently Asked Questions About Solar in Kenosha, WI

-It depends on where you live and what type of panels you're installing.
+It depends on your home's location and the kind of panels you plan to use.
 Since there's a moderate amount of snowfall in Kenosha, your best time to get solar is in the spring and fall.

 You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 The sun shines frequently in Kenosha, meaning your payback period could last 11.6 years per 5 kW of capacity on the high end.

-The most common types of home solar panels in Kenosha include polycrystalline, monocrystalline and thin-film.
+The most common types of home solar panels in Kenosha include thin-film, polycrystalline and monocrystalline.
 Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
 Ask your local provider about the types of solar panels they work with.

 Other Kenosha, WI Home Services